esa/nanosat-mo-framework/docs/source/sdk.rst

 The SDK provides basic functionality to develop and test your space apps our ground applications.
 The SDK is located is the **sdk/** folder of the repository.
 To build the SDK you can just run ``mvn install`` in the **sdk/** directory.
 This will build all examples and package them into a release zip and folder which you can find under **sdk/sdk-package/target/**.

-.. contents:: Table of Contents:
+.. contents:: Table of Contents

 Space app examples
 ------------------